WolfDieterDallinger/BindingHelper/Sources/BindingHelper/Documentation.docc/BindingHelper.md

 # ``BindingHelper``

-A Swift package with a Swift modul to extend functionality of `Binding`.
+A Swift package with a Swift modul to extend the functionality of `Binding`.

 ## Overview